-Last Sunday was the Feast of Christ the King.
+This coming Sunday is the Feast of Christ the King.
 “In 1925 Pope Pius XI decided it was time to throw down the gauntlet to the hostile powers of the world.
 He established the feast of Christ the King to let the world know where ultimate authority lay.
 Nearly a century later the religious and secular politics of the world have changed radically, yet we still dare to claim that love conquers all, and none have loved and ever will love like Jesus Christ.
 This is the power that reaches deep into our hearts and extends to the farthest reaches of the universe.
 This is the kingdom of Christ, as the preface declares: an eternal and universal kingdom, a kingdom of truth and life, a kingdom of holiness and grace, a kingdom of justice, love and peace.”
 (From Break Open the Word.)

 Given the many hostile events that continue to take place around the globe, it is important to be people of peace ourselves, to pray for peace and to reflect on and celebrate this feast with faith in the words of the Our Father – “Thy Kingdom Come”.

 The process of allocating children to classes for 2022 has begun.
 The allocations are based on the following considerations:

 - Balance of gender